-In recognition of the fact that the current pandemic may cause economic uncertainty for families and individuals, the university’s senior leadership is encouraging those in need to apply for support from the emergency fund.
-Those who are able to give are invited to make a contribution.
+In recognition of the fact that the current pandemic may cause economic uncertainty for families and individuals, the university’s senior leadership is encouraging those in need to apply for financial support.

 Gifts may be made on the NU Foundation’s website here.

 Information on other opportunities to support the university during the COVID-19 crisis is available at www.nufoundation.org/covid-19.

 Nebraska Promise is the University's affordability promise to students that proves, at a minimum, that tuition costs will be covered (up to 30 credit hours per academic year) by federal, state, and institutional scholarships and grants during the Fall/Spring term.

 In order to qualify, a student must be a Nebraska resident, meet the FAFSA filing deadline (June 1) and complete financial aid file to-dos by July 1; enroll full-time as a degree-seeking undergraduate student, be a recipient of the Federal Pell Grant or have Family income of $60,000 or less (Adjusted Gross Income or AGI), and maintain a cumulative grade point average of 2.500.

 The 2020-2021 FAFSA is for Fall 2020, Spring 2021, and Summer 2021 terms.
 Apply early!
 Avoid delays and ensure you are awarded your maximum eligibility.